resvendsen/mapproject/README.md

 # Contributing

-Contributing is not wanted at this time.
+Contributions are not currently accepted.

 # Future